Congiuntivo/zed_ide_config/README.md

-# My Zed IDE configuration
+# My Zed IDE Configuration

+This is my personal Zed IDE configuration setup.

+---

+## 🛠️ Formatters

+These are the external formatters I use to keep code clean and consistent:

+- 🅿️ **[Prettier](https://prettier.io/)** – Default formatter (supports most languages)
+- ⚫️ **[Black](https://black.readthedocs.io/en/stable/)** – Used specifically for Python formatting

+---

-## Requirements
+## 🎨 Theme

-- prettier installed globally
-- black installed globally
+I'm using a custom-modified version of the [EyeHealth](https://github.com/jonathanhild/eyehealth) theme.